cpawley/HHG2-MSP-Physics/Differentiation.md

 4. f’(x) = 1x22x =2x
 </span>

-## Videos on Rules for Combned Functions:
+## Videos on Rules for Combined Functions:

 **For an explanation and examples of the Product Rule:**

 [![Product Rule](http://img.youtube.com/vi/B28EXpofKy4/0.jpg)](https://www.youtube.com/watch?v=B28EXpofKy4 "For an explanation and examples of the product rule")

 **For an explanation and examples of the quotient rule:**

 [![Quotient Rule](http://img.youtube.com/vi/O6M4O7zY5eA/0.jpg)](https://www.youtube.com/watch?v=O6M4O7zY5eA "For an explanation and examples of the quotient rule)

 **For an explanation on when and how to use the chain rule:**

 [![Chain Rule](http://img.youtube.com/vi/H-ybCx8gt-8/0.jpg)](https://www.youtube.com/watch?v=H-ybCx8gt-8"For an explanation and examples of the chain rule)